APPENDIX - Fringe Spacing Geometry Module

 Crossing angle \(\theta\) \(f\)(100 m) \(f\)(26 m) Cluster lands at

-Methodological precision: what is and is not angle-dependent
+Methodological precision: what the null does and does not test

 The fringe equation has an important property: for any two feature scales \(d_1\) and \(d_2\), their frequency ratio is \(f_1/f_2 = d_2/d_1\), which is independent of \(\theta\).
 This means: